General information -

 ● Emotional Support animals and other animals or pets must be secured while in the airport and

-stowed in an airline approved kennel while on board an aircraft.
+secured in an airline approved kennel while on board an aircraft.

 ● The limit number of service animals allowed per person is 2 with a single passenger.